adammaj1/parameter_external_angle/README.md

 Near infinity external angle of z is equal to angle of z so we can switch the plane

-" since the argument of the Boettcher function is not a main value but a value obtained by retaining multivalency, in fact, numerical calculation using this limit expression formula is very difficult.
-However, an infinite series easily obtained by transforming the limit expression formula"   Souichiro-Ikebe ( automatic tranlsation)
+>" since the argument of the Boettcher function is not a main value but a value obtained by retaining multivalency, in fact, numerical calculation using this limit expression formula is very difficult.
+However, an infinite series easily obtained by transforming the limit expres>sion formula"

+Souichiro-Ikebe ( automatic translation)